 Skip navigation

-SAIS Europe | Pre-Term | FAQ
+SAIS Europe | Pre-term | FAQ

-Find out more about the Pre-Term Program at Johns Hopkins SAIS.
+Find out more about the Pre-term Program at Johns Hopkins SAIS.

 Sais Europe Class Photo

-Get a jump-start on your graduate studies by attending Pre-Term
+Get a jump-start on your graduate studies by attending Pre-term

-Pre-Term Advanced English may be required for some non-native English-speakers; that information would be in your letter of admission if it applies to you.
-Otherwise, Pre-Term is not required but many incoming students choose to attend Pre-Term in Bologna.
+Pre-term Advanced English may be required for some non-native English-speakers; that information would be in your letter of admission if it applies to you.
+Otherwise, Pre-term is not required but many incoming students choose to attend Pre-term in Bologna.
 It is recommended for MAIR students who wish to get a jump-start on the data analytics requirement.

 No. You may take the Online Principles of Economics course that begins in late April/May to satisfy all Principles of Economics prerequisite for admissiion.
-This online course will be offered free of charge in Summer 2024 to ensure that all incoming students have a solid grasp of the basics of economics, before beginning their econommics courses in the fall.
+This online course will be offered free of charge in Summer 2025 to ensure that all incoming students have a solid grasp of the basics of economics, before beginning their econommics courses in the fall.

 Yes.
 The Online Principles of Economics course is the equivalent of two semesters or one year of Principles of Economics.
 The Online Principles course covers both Principles of Microeconomics and Principles of Macroeconomics, and prepares students for economics classes during the regular academic year.
 The Online Principles of Economics is designed specifically to prepare students for the economics curriculum at SAIS.
 This course could also be a useful indicator to determine which level of economics to pursue during the regular academic year.